 Ken Letko grew up in Ashland, WI, on Chequamegon Bay of Lake Superior, spending one year in a cabin in the Moquah Valley of Bayfield County after receiving a BS from the University of Wisconsin—Stevens Point.
 Later he earned both an MA and an MFA from Bowling Green State University in Ohio, where he also taught as a lecturer and served as Editor-in-Chief of the Mid-American Review.

 He has taught as a Foreign Expert at the Xian Foreign Languages Institute (now XFL University) in the People's Republic of China.
 In Xian, he also trained as a juggler with the Shaanxi Acrobatics Troup and wrote a feature story "Za Shua: Juggling in China," which was published by the International Jugglers Association.
 In China he additionally began collaborating as a translator of Chinese poetry.

-He currently teaches at College of the Redwoods, in Crescent City, California, where he edits the Kerf and helps organize and host the North Coast Redwoods Writers' Conference.
+Now professor emeritus, he taught at College of the Redwoods, in Crescent City, California, where for years he edited the Kerf and hosted the North Coast Redwoods Writers' Conference.

-Since 2015, he has volunteered as a fire lookout on Red Mountain, eighty miles west of Mt.
+During summers from 2015 through 2020, he volunteered as a fire lookout on Red Mountain, eighty miles west of Mt.
 Shasta, 7.5 miles east of where the Klamath River joins the Pacific Ocean.

 As a reader, panelist, and workshop leader, he has given presentations in California, Illinois, Minnesota, New York, Ohio, Oregon, Texas, Washington, and Wisconsin.
 He welcomes inquiries regarding presentations.